Sri-vatsa/Sri-vatsa.github.io/_portfolio/yoso.markdown

 be inefficient as a large number of spikes will be transmitted and processed during inference.
-A more efficient encoding scheme is the time-to-first-spike (TTFS) encoding, where the information is encoded in therelative time of arrival of spikes.
-In TTFS-based SNNs, each neuron can only spike once during the entire inference process and thisresults in high sparsity.
+A more efficient encoding scheme is the time-to-first-spike (TTFS) encoding, where the information is encoded in the relative time of arrival of spikes.
+In TTFS-based SNNs, each neuron can only spike once during the entire inference process and this results in high sparsity.
-While TTFS-based SNNs are more sparse than rate-based SNNs, they have yet to achieve the same accuracy asrate-based SNNs.
+While TTFS-based SNNs are more sparse than rate-based SNNs, they have yet to achieve the same accuracy as rate-based SNNs.

 <h2>What I did</h2>

-The main objective of this work is to accelerate the inference of TTFS-based SNNs on low-power devices, with minimal loss to accuracy.
+The main objective of our work was to accelerate the inference of TTFS-based SNNs on low-power devices, with minimal loss to accuracy.
-Therefore, this work focuses on (1) improving the classification performance of TTFS-based SNNs, and (2) designing a low-power neuromorphic hardware accelerator for performing inference of TTFS-based SNNs.
+Therefore, this work focused on (1) improving the classification performance of TTFS-based SNNs, and (2) designing a low-power neuromorphic hardware accelerator for performing inference of TTFS-based SNNs.
 The main contributions of this work can be listed as follows:
 <ul>
     <li>A new training algorithm that reduces the errors accumulated as a result of converting pre-trained neural network models to SNNs.</li>
-    <li> A novel low-power neuromorphic architecture, YOSO is designed to accelerate the inference operations of TTFS-based SNNs.</li>
+    <li> A novel low-power neuromorphic architecture, YOSO, designed to accelerate the inference operations of TTFS-based SNNs.</li>
     <li>An end-to-end neuromorphic technique that demonstrates the state-of-the-art performance and accuracy for TTFS-based SNNs.</li>
 </ul>